euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 ### Requirements

-* Xamarin Studio or Visual Studio with the Xamarin plugin.
+* Visual Studio 15.7+ / Visual Studio for Mac 7.5+
 * Workspace ONE Xamarin Android SDK binaries from the Nuget Store.
 * Android test device running Ice Cream Sandwich and above.
 * Xamarin Android app to integrate with the Workspace ONE SDK targeting Android 5.0+ / API Level 14+.